Ganeshkumar-V/Extrapolation-Boundary-Condition/README.md

 # Extrapolation-Boundary-Condition
 Extrapolation Boundary Condition is implemented in OpenFOAM.
 This boundary condition is strongly recommended to use at the outlet of the flow domain.
-Any flow properties can be extrapolated from the internal field (p U T alpha .. etc). \
+Any flow properties can be extrapolated from the internal field (`p`, `U`, `T`, `alpha` .. etc). \
 Extrapolation boundary condition doesnot take any inputs from the user and hence can be simply implemented as, \
 ```
 patch_name